k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 When a new plugin is created in a project, it should be added to the Baseline rule in order to be a part of the Discovery job execution.
 Once added to the baseline, it is automatically propagated to all the existing rules and can have different settings in each rule.

 For example, a new plugin is created and it is only applicable when running discovery on the CRM_DB.
-Then it should be added to the Baseline as 'inactive'.
+Then it should be added to the baseline as 'inactive'.
 In addition, a rule for the CRM_DB should be created, setting this plugin to 'active'.

 The steps to add a new plugin to the pipeline are: